sleekajibola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 5.
 Create a script that lists all local variables and environment variables, and functions Task 6.
 Create a script that creates a new local variable Task 7.
-Create a script that creates a new global variable
+Create a script that creates a new global variable Task 8.
+Write a script that prints the result of the addition of 128 with the value